Judah's Covenant Treachery Brings Disaster

 When God’s people deliberately return to idolatry, they expose the emptiness of false gods and bring covenant judgment upon themselves.

-9 Yahweh said to me, “A conspiracy is found among the men of Judah, and among the inhabitants of Jerusalem.
+9 And the LORD told me, “There is a conspiracy among the men of Judah and the residents of Jerusalem.

-10 They have turned back to the iniquities of their forefathers, who refused to hear my words.
-They have gone after other gods to serve them.
-The house of Israel and the house of Judah have broken my covenant which I made with their fathers.
+10 They have returned to the sins of their forefathers who refused to obey My words.
+They have followed other gods to serve them.
+The house of Israel and the house of Judah have broken the covenant I made with their fathers.

-12 Then the cities of Judah and the inhabitants of Jerusalem will go and cry to the gods to which they offer incense, but they will not save them at all in the time of their trouble.
+12 Then the cities of Judah and the residents of Jerusalem will go and cry out to the gods to which they have been burning incense, but these gods certainly will not save them in their time of disaster.

 When God’s people deliberately return to idolatry, they expose the emptiness of false gods and bring covenant judgment upon themselves.